 IRB Initial Form Submission

-Once the certification has been completed, you may start the IRB Initial Form Submission.
+Once the your CITI training has been completed, you may start the IRB Initial Form Submission.
 If the form does not already appear on your My Tasks screen, but you are still in BP Logix, click at the top right of the screen to refresh the page.
 If you still do not see the IRB Initial Form Submission, you may need to initiate a new form.
 Under Start New Form, select ORSP, and select IRB Initial Form Submission.
 This should add the form to your My Tasks screen.

 Filling out the IRB Initial Form